In this exercise we model, using Poisson regression, cause-specific mortality of patients diagnosed with localised (stage==1) melanoma.

 The aim of these exercises is to explore the similarities and differences to these three approaches to modelling.
 We will be comparing the results (and their interpretation) as we proceed through the exercises.

-Load the melanoma data and explore it.
+Load the melanoma dataset, restrict to localised cancer, and explore it.

 Rates can be modelled on different timescales, e.g., attained age, time-since-entry, calendar time.
 Plot the CHD incidence rates both by attained age and by time-since-entry.
 Is there a difference?
 Do the same for CHD hazard by different energy intakes (hieng).